LadislavSopko/lsf/implementations/javascript/COMPLETED.md

    - Create project structure
    - Implement core functionality based on existing patterns

 The TypeScript implementation of LSF is now complete and ready for publication.
-The package builds correctly, passes all tests, and provides proper examples for users.
+The package builds correctly in both standard and bundled formats, passes all tests, and provides proper examples for users.
+The bundled version offers a simplified distribution option with better compatibility across different module systems.